husainsaqib56/husainsaqib56/README.md

 # 💫 About Me:
-Saqib Husain is a highly trained and seasoned software engineer with 4.11 years of IT industry experience.
-He has a Masters degree in Computer Applications from a reputable university and is skilled in Angular, TypeScript, JavaScript, HTML, CSS3, and SASS.
-He worked as a systems engineer at Tata Consultancy Services, one of the world's top IT firms, and got various accolades and recognition for his contributions to the organisation.
-He enjoys singing and travelling in his spare time.
+Saqib Husain is a highly trained and seasoned software engineer with 5 years of IT industry experience.
+He has a master's degree in Computer Applications from a reputable university and is skilled in Angular, TypeScript, JavaScript, HTML, CSS3, and SASS.
+He worked as a systems engineer at Tata Consultancy Services, one of the world's top IT firms, and got various accolades and recognition for his contributions to the organization.
+He enjoys singing and traveling in his spare time.

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/husainsaqib56) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/jerry_4_you) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/husainsaqib56) [![Quora](https://img.shields.io/badge/Quora-%23B92B27.svg?logo=Quora&logoColor=white)](https://quora.com/profile/husainsaqib56)